 On January 8, 2014, Old National announced that it had entered into an agreement to acquire United Bancorp, Inc. ("United") through a stock and cash merger.
 The acquisition contemplated by this agreement was completed effective July 31, 2014 (the "Closing Date").
 United was a Michigan bank holding company with United Bank & Trust as its wholly-owned subsidiary.
 Headquartered in Ann Arbor, Michigan, United operated eighteen banking centers and had approximately \$688 million in trust assets under management as of June 30, 2014.
-The merger doubles Old National's presence in Michigan to 36 total branches and Old National believes that it will be able to achieve cost savings by integrating the two companies and combining accounting, data processing, retail and lending support, and other administrative functions after the merger, which will enable Old National to achieve economies of scale in these areas.
+The merger doubled Old National's presence in Michigan to 36 total branches and Old National believes that it will be able to achieve cost savings by integrating the two companies and combining accounting, data processing, retail and lending support, and other administrative functions after the merger, which will enable Old National to achieve economies of scale in these areas.

 The total purchase price for United was \$157.8 million, consisting of \$34.0 million of cash, the issuance of 9.1 million shares of Old National Common Stock valued at \$122.0 million, and the assumption of United's options and stock appreciation rights, valued at \$1.8 million.
 This acquisition was accounted for under the acquisition method of accounting.
-Accordingly, the Company recognized amounts for identifiable assets acquired and liabilities assumed at their estimated acquisition date fair values.
-To date, transaction and integration costs of \$7.5 million associated with the acquisition have been expensed and remaining integration costs will be expensed in future quarters as incurred.
+Accordingly, the Company recognized amounts for identifiable assets acquired and liabilities assumed at their estimated acquisition date fair values, while \$7.6 million of transaction and integration costs were expensed as incurred.